Memory from coupled instabilities in unfolded crumpled sheets: Results and Discussion

 We begin by considering the mechanical response of a sheet that is strained periodically.
 We vary the stage displacement $\Delta$ at a slow constant rate between $\Delta_{0}^{min}$ and $\Delta_{0}^{max}$.
 A typical example of the resulting force-displacement curve is presented in Fig. \ref{fig1}b.
 Two prominent features are observed.
 First, the mechanical response is hysteretic -- the force depends on the direction of change in the displacement.
 Secondly, the force curves are not smooth but rather decorated with a multitude of sudden force jumps.
 After a small number of cycles the hysteresis curves converge to an approximate limit cycle, in which force jumps occur at nearly the same displacement values.
 Over many cycles we observe slow creep: a sluggish decrease in the measured force and a slow drift of the displacement values of the force jumps (see inset of Fig. \ref{fig1}b).
+We attribute these to material aging, presumably due to plastic flow in the creases \cite{jules2020plasticity}.
 Here we regard these creep processes as secondary effects and focus on the prominent, near-repeating features.

 Next, we study the effect of changing the maximal displacement, after the system has reached a limit cycle in the interval $\left[\Delta_{0}^{min},\Delta_{0}^{max}\right]$.
 We find two distinct behaviours, depending on whether the new upper limit $\Delta_{1}^{max}$ is larger or smaller than the previous, $\Delta_{0}^{max}$.
 For any $\Delta_{1}^{max}<\Delta_{0}^{max}$ the system immediately falls into a new limit cycle, in which the force-displacement curve is fully enclosed by (and partially overlaps with) the previous curve, as shown for example in Fig. \ref{fig1}c.
-This transition is reversible: upon returning to the initial $\Delta_{0}^{max}$ the previous limit cycle is immediately recovered, identified by the same pattern of force jumps (see inset in Fig. \ref{fig1}c).
+This transition is reversible: upon returning to the initial $\Delta_{0}^{max}$ the previous limit cycle is immediately recovered, identified by the same pattern of force jumps (inset of Fig. \ref{fig1}c).

 In contrast, for any $\Delta_{1}^{max}>\Delta_{0}^{max}$, the force-displacement curve changes irreversibly, as shown for example in Fig. \ref{fig1}d.
 After a short transient, the system converges to a new limit cycle, which generally has small overlap with the previous curve.
 Moreover, returning to $\Delta_{0}^{max}$, does not recover the original limit cycle.
 The new limit cycle is tilted with respect to the previous one, and exhibits a different pattern of force jumps (see inset of Fig. \ref{fig1}d).
 This indicates that the response is history dependent, and encodes a memory of the largest applied strain.